Legacy of the Indo-Greeks: Astronomy and astrology

 One of the earliest Indian writings on astronomy and astrology, titled the Yavanajataka or "The Saying of the Greeks", is a translation from Greek to Sanskrit made by "Yavanesvara" ("Lord of the Greeks") in 149–150 CE under the rule of the Indo-Scythian king Rudrakarman I of the Western Satraps.
 The Yavanajataka contains instructions on calculating astrological charts (horoscopes) from the time and place of one's birth.
 Astrology flourished in the Hellenistic world (particularly Alexandria) and the Yavanajataka reflecting advancements in astrological techniques.
 Various astronomical and mathematical methods, such as the calculation of the 'horoskopos' (the zodiac sign on the eastern horizon), were used in the service of astrology.

 The related Paulisa Siddhanta, and Romaka Siddhanta are also attributed to Greek and Greko-Roman authorship.
 The Indo-Scythians would utilize astrology to form the Saka calendar and its corresponding horoscopes, which is still used today as the Indian national calendar.

 Influence of Indo-Greek coinage

 Coin of the Western Kshatrapa ruler Bhratadarman (278–295), with corrupted Greek legend on the obverse and Brahmi legend on the reverse.

 A silver coin of the Gupta King Kumara Gupta I (414–455) influenced by Indo-Greek coinage through the Western Kshatrapas, with profile of the ruler and obverse legend in pseudo Greek (succession of letters H and O), and reverse legend is in Brahmi.

-Overall, the coinage of the Indo-Greeks remained extremely influential for several centuries throughout the Indian subcontinent:
+Overall, the coinage of the Indo-Greeks remained extremely influential for several centuries in small parts of the Indian subcontinent: